gapotchenko/Gapotchenko.FX/Source/Modules/README.md

 ﻿# Modules

-The folder contains Gapotchenko.FX modules.
+The directory contains Gapotchenko.FX modules.
 The full list of modules is presented in the table below.

 ## Table